-If at any time the instructor feels the student is in need of remediation for any skill, the instructor will complete a skills remediation form, and require the student to contact the Clinical/Skills Lab Coordinator the same day to make an appointment to be remediated.
+If at any time the instructor feels the student requires remediation for any skill, the instructor will complete a skills remediation form, and require the student to contact the Clinical/Skills Lab Coordinator the same day to make an appointment to be remediated.
 If the student does not remediate that skill, they may not return to clinical and will receive a grade of fail for that clinical quarter.